mikhail-tsennykh/MvcCheckBoxList/README.md

                           x => x.Quotation.Tests)

-// Added in version 1.4, you can now sent an object containing
-// html tag which would be applied to an individual checkbox
-// Here, 'Tags' is a variable of type 'object' and equals e.g. 'new {htmlTag = "Value"}'
-// (this means you can pass something like 'new {what = "smallCity}', and apply some
-// jquery code to it: '$('[what="smallCity"]').css("color", "blue")')
+Added in version 1.4, you can now send an object containing html tag which would be applied to an individual checkbox Here, 'Tags' is a variable of type 'object' and equals e.g. 'new {htmlTag = "Value"}' (this means you can pass something like 'new {what = "smallCity}', and apply some jquery code to it: '$('[what="smallCity"]').css("color", "blue")'):

     @Html.CheckBoxListFor(x => x.PostedCities.CityIDs,
                           x => x.AvailableCities,
                           x => x.Id,